Introduction to Spring Cloud

 Many projects already specified apparent for their own needs usually an organization standard.
 We can add always the maven’s dependency management section.
 It will allow us to reference the parent pom without actually making it the parent.
 You can think of this as multiple inheritances.
 The pom will look like as below:

-This module is about centralized versioned configuration management for distributed cloud-based application.
-Now, I am going to explain what Spring Cloud Config is and how we can build and run our own spring cloud config server is.
-Also, I am going to explain how you can establish your own repository for holding configuration information.
+This module is about centralized versioned configuration management for the distributed cloud-based application.
+Now, I am going to explain what Spring Cloud Config is and how we can build and run our spring cloud config server.
+Also, I am going to explain how you can establish your repository for holding configuration information.

 Package configuration files with Application: One of the things we can do is to externalize the configuration from our code and put it in our configuration file and we can package that with our application.
 In this case, if you have any kind of change to your application configuration, then you need to rebuild your application and then redeploy.
 So, it is not the most dynamic way.

-Use Cloud-vendor specific Solution: Suppose for example, if we are using PCF(Pivotal cloud foundry) as your cloud env, then we can use their “v_cap services” variable.
+Use Cloud-vendor specific Solution: Suppose, for example, if we are using PCF(Pivotal cloud foundry) as your cloud env, then we can use their “v_cap services” variable.
 So, here we will be coupling our application to a specific environment.
-So, if I am running my app on cloud foundry, then I would have to have a library that would know how to interpret the cloud foundry specific settings and make it available to my application.
+So, if I am running my app on a cloud foundry, then I would have to have a library that would know how to interpret the cloud foundry-specific settings and make them available to my application.

 Dynamic Updates: Dynamic update means if we are making changes to our configuration, then we can do it automatically and our application will automatically pick up the changes, now when we use environment variables, our application code can get the new changes and rebuild the app and then redeploy.